skibidirizz67/mt6701_idk/README.md

 If received by server, treated like request to get encoder angle position data.
 Should not contain any payload.
+Server should respond with angle data.

 If recived by client, treated like angle position data.
 Should contain 2-byte payload in form of unprocessed angle data.
+Client should not respond in any way (just print out the value).

 ### READ_CONFIG (0x01)

 If received by server, treated like request to get encoder configuration.
 Should contain 1-byte payload in form of a configuration option.
+Server should respond with the same configuration option and it's value.
 Following options are available:

  * UVW_MUX          (0x00)